Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 Here we provide a brief description of all the input files required to run an Atlantis model.
 For more details see the Atlantis manual [part 1](https://research.csiro.au/atlantis/?ddownload=111) and [part 2](https://research.csiro.au/atlantis/?ddownload=112) or the [Atlantis-wiki](https://confluence.csiro.au/display/Atlantis/Atlantis+Ecosystem+Model+Home+Page).

-> All the input files needed to run the SETas model and output files can be downloaded [here](https://github.com/Atlantis-Ecosystem-Model/South_East_Tasmania_model/archive/master.zip).
+> All the input files needed to run the SETas model under Atlantis version 6411 and output files can be downloaded [here](https://github.com/Atlantis-Ecosystem-Model/South_East_Tasmania_model/archive/master.zip).

 ### Essential files
 * [**Functional_groups.csv**](https://github.com/Atlantis-Ecosystem-Model/South_East_Tasmania_model/blob/master/Functional_groups.csv) A file containing information about the functional groups in the model.